Discover more funding news and announcements in the Ontario 2021 Budget.

 Canada’s most innovative small and medium-sized businesses have an outsized impact on job creation and economic growth, but they need access to expertise and capital to grow.
 For several decades, the National Research Council’s Industrial Research Assistance Program (NRC-IRAP) has provided expertise and capital and has helped business to scale up.

 - Budget 2021 proposes to provide $500 million over five years, starting in 2021-22, and $100 million per year ongoing, to expand the Industrial Research Assistance Program (IRAP) to support up to 2,500 additional innovative small and medium-sized firms.

 Renewing the Pan-Canadian Artificial Intelligence Strategy

 Artificial intelligence is one of the greatest technological transformations of our age.
-Canada has communities of research, homegrown talent, and a diverse ecosystem of start-ups and scale-ups.
+Canada has government grants for municipalities, communities of research, homegrown talent, and a diverse ecosystem of start-ups and scale-ups.

 - Budget 2021 proposes to provide $443.8 million over ten years, starting in 2021-22, in support of the Pan-Canadian Artificial Intelligence Strategy.